13. August 2019

 On the one hand this is good, because everyone can have a say.
 On the other hand it’s bad, because in many cases unhealthy diets are created by non-experts.
 And in the worst case this can lead to malnutrition: Influencer Yovana Mendoza, who has developed her own vegan diet, ended up in hospital a few weeks ago because of malnutrition.
 A study by Health Feedback showed that 75 percent of the top ten most read articles on health on social avoidance contained false or misleading information.
 So back to the question: The situation is good, now we just have to make sure that consumers get credible information about nutrition.

 In the book trade several nourishing councellors, which could not be more different, are equal.
-What do you think constitutes a healthy diet?
+What do you think constitutes healthy nutrition?

-The nutrition councellors, which stand on the best-seller lists, are not written in x Prozent of the cases by nourishing experts.
-Ernährungsexpertin, are nourishing scientists, ÖkotrophologInnen, Di?tassistentInnen or nourishing medical profession inside.
+The nutrition councellors, which stand on the best-seller lists, are mostly not written by nourishing experts.
 There is a completely clear scientific data situation, how a healthy nutrition looks like:

 - Enjoy the variety of food